11 Jul Short Story: Red Snowballs

-Finally she said, “The location is gone,” and she leaned over to give his papa a kiss.
+Finally, she said, “The location is gone.”
+She leaned over to give Papa a kiss.
 Tommy turned away, smiling.

 “I love when you do that, thank you so much,” she said, snuggling close to him and clasping his hand in hers.

 “Heart’s desire.”
 They kissed again and Tommy colored a girl that Spiderman was talking to, giving her emerald green hair.